 Clearly, the coronavirus is testing everyone’s patience and resolve.

 Some of your Northside neighbors are finding solace through their relationships with family and friends.
-Others are doing their very best to cope with the pressures of it all.
+Others, particularly those who own business, are struggling with the pressures of it all.

 Today, we wanted to share some of their stories.